 Martin is a photographer and creative digital artist.
 He is a licensed member of The Royal Photographic Society.

 Jenny is self taught and has been painting with water colour and pastels for many years.
 She prefers to paint animals ,especially

 poultry and dogs.
 She is happy to undertake commissions for portraits of dogs and other animals from photo`s.

 John is a watercolour artist who lives in Bedfordshire.
 He exhibits regularly in the Bedford Street Gallery, Woburn and can take commissions.

 After a career in advertising, Eddie has returned to his first love of photography which he studied as part of his graphics course at college.
 He has been concentrating on developing a portfolio of limited edition photographic prints of his work over several years.
 Last year he had a successful one-man show at Wycombe Museum, during Bucks Open Studios and has also exhibited in several other shows including Aylesbury Programmer School.
 His photographs reflect his love of the countryside, the places he has visited and the people he meets.

-My childhood love of nature resulted in a desire to record the natural world and I have now been photographing nature for nearly forty years and have won many awards and competitions in this time, including the Kodak Wildlife Photographer of the Year award.
-I aim to capture animals in action and their behaviour.
-These images are available as canvas wraps and fine art prints.
-I have been a Fellow of the Royal Photographic for a number of years.
+My childhood love of nature resulted in a desire to record the natural world and I have now been photographing wildlife for nearly forty years.
+I have won many awards and competitions in this time, including the Kodak Wildlife Photographer of the Year competition.
+I particularly enjoy capturing animal behaviour and activity.
+These images are available as canvas wraps, fine art printsand greeting cards.
+I have been a Fellow of the Royal Photographic Society for a number of years.

 Over the years I have enjoyed painting, attending many courses to discover the joys of various mediums, always belonging to the local art club where we lived (most recently Wendover and then Wingrave).
 Now fully retired I am able to paint with a friend on a regular basis and looking to progress my work.